2016

 2016-0014 19 Jan 2016 Manchester (South)

-Concerns summary Matrifen patch warnings about hot baths are obscure and vague, and dangerous advice was given to use baths for patch removal.
+Concerns summary (AI summary) Matrifen patch warnings about hot baths are obscure and vague, and dangerous advice was given to use baths for patch removal.
 Poor liaison on opiate prescribing and unclear, scanty GP electronic notes contributed to unsafe care.

 Norah Fairhurst